saikat-bahadur/Nexus_News/README.md

 # Project Title
 Latest News Portal
 ## Description
-This project is a news website that provides users with the latest news articles, blogs, and an image gallery.
+This project is a news website that provides users with the latest news articles, blogs, and  Indian Culture .

 ## Features
-- Responsive design
 - User-friendly navigation
-- Image gallery
+- Indian Culture
 - Blog section

 ## Installation Instructions